teambean/BeanCash/README.md

 What Is Bean Cash?
 ------------------

-Bean Cash (Ticker: BITB and BEAN)
+Bean Cash (Tickers: BITB and BEAN)

-Bean Cash is a digital currency and network based on the original Bitcoin reference, with improvements that are ecologicaly friendly.
+Bean Cash is a digital currency, network, and computing platform based on the original Bitcoin reference, with improvements that are ecologically friendly.
 BitBean pioneered static block rewards in the very first v3 "Proof of Stake" consensus system, which we now call "Proof of Bean".
 It was also the first to have a maximum of 20MB block sizes, based off Gavin Andersen's proposals to fix Bitcoin's scalability limitations.
 These changes improved scalability, and along with faster block targets, increased the speed and the number of transactions up to 1,300 per second (Bitcoin maxes out at only 7 TPS!)
-The Proof of Bean (PoB) algorithm closely resembles traditional Proof of Work (PoW) crypto currencies, but without all the electricity demands and custom hardware required to mine a traditional POW crypto.
+The Proof of Bean (PoB) algorithm closely resembles traditional Proof of Work (PoW) crypto-currencies, but without all the electricity demands and custom hardware required to mine a traditional PoW crypto.
 Bean Cash is designed from the ground-up to be transaction-centric and to compete with payment systems such as Paypal, VISA, Mastercard and others.

 About